jonathanl1220/Surfs_Up/README.md

 ![image](images/Home.png)

 Users are given two options to select from on the Home page.
-They can select the Surf Recommender or the Surf Suggestor which will provide you two different sets of locations.
+They can select the Surf Recommender or the Surf Suggester  which will provide you two different sets of locations.

 ![image](images/Surf_Choice.png)